GOBLIN-Proj/goblin_lite/joss/paper.md

 Overall, the `GOBLIN Lite` package aims to provide insight for policymakers, researchers and students as to the potential impacts of transistion pathways.
 Care must be taken when defining parameter inputs as the model will attempt to calculate whatever it is asked to.
 For example, exceeding the baseline livestock populations may result in a grassland area greater than the baseline grassland area.
 As such, it is important to ensure that parameter inputs are carefully selected.

 # Limitations
-Scenario generation and execution in `GOBLIN Lite` are resource-intensive.
-The integration of the CBM-CFS3, significant computational complexity.
-Additionally, the current model does not include Harvested Wood Products.
+Scenario generation and execution in `GOBLIN Lite` are resource-intensive as the integration of the CBM-CFS3 adds significant computational complexity.
+Further, the current model does not include Harvested Wood Products.
 In addition, impact pathways for eutrophication and air quality apply to nutrient loads from agriculture only.
 Users should be aware that this model is under continuous research development and improvement.
 As a result, its functionalities, outputs, and interfaces may change over time.
 This ongoing development is aimed at enhancing the model's accuracy, efficiency, and usability.

 # Acknowledgements